Two Hearted River

 The Two Hearted River is a river in the eastern Upper Peninsula of the U.S. state of Michigan.
 It is located entirely within McMillan Township in Luce County.

 The river runs approximately 23.6 mi through forested wilderness, and drains into Lake Superior.
 It rises in several short branches in northeastern Luce County, about 15 mi southeast of Grand Marais.
 The north and west branches meet approximately 8 mi south-southeast of Muskallonge Lake State Park.
 The main branch flows generally northeast, approaching Lake Superior at a sharp angle.
 It enters the lake approximately 10 mi east of Deer Park.

 The Little Two Hearted River has its river mouth about 2 mi to the east of Two Hearted River.
 The North Country Trail crosses near the mouth of the Two Hearted River along Lake Superior.

+Natural history

+Geology and landforms

+The basin lies on the northern Lake Superior lakeplain with sandy and silty glacial sediments and extensive peat wetlands.
+A gentle gradient produces oxbows, point bars, and seasonal backwaters; near the mouth, shifting coastal sands can deflect or braid the outlet depending on lake level and storms.

+Plants and wildlife

+Upland forests include northern hardwoods with conifers such as white pine, hemlock, and spruce–fir.
+Riparian areas feature alder thickets, cedar swamps, and sedge meadows.
+Spring inputs and canopy shading support cold- to cool-water fishes in upper segments, while the mouth and nearshore of Lake Superior host seasonal movements of coastal species typical of the eastern Upper Peninsula.

+Indigenous history and use

+The river lies within the homelands of the Anishinaabe.
+Nineteenth-century treaties (notably 1836 and 1842) established ceded territories in which signatory nations reserved rights to hunt, fish, and gather.
+Contemporary mapping by the Great Lakes Indian Fish & Wildlife Commission shows these treaty areas encompassing present-day Luce County and the adjoining Lake Superior coast.

 History

 A Michigan Historic Marker commemorates the Two-Hearted Life-Saving Station built in 1876 at the river mouth.
 It was a simple two-story building with a small lookout tower manned by six to eight volunteer surfmen who conducted rescues of the Satellite (1879) and the Phineas S. Marsh (1896).
 The station, along with the rest of the United States Life-Saving Service, was integrated into the U.S. Coast Guard in 1915, decommissioned in the 1930s, and its structures were razed in 1944.